IMPORTANT MESSAGE FOR VISITING

 You cannot directly call an inmate.
 However, most inmates have access to telephones and can initiate outgoing collect calls.
 Learn how to receive a call.
-How to Send Money to an Inmate

 Sending money to an inmate is permitted.
 Learn how to send money.
-How to Send a Package to an Inmate
+How to Send a Package to an Inmate.

 You can send Inmate Quarterly Packages through authorized private vendors.
 Learn how to send packages.